-So what books or downloads should have in case of emergency?
+So what books or pdf’s would you have in your SHTF library?

 This list is specifically what you’d want to have in your kindle to grab when you need to look up how to do something.
 I use a kindle paperwhite without the ads (I heard the rotating ads deplete your battery quicker) because the battery lasts for four months and it doesn’t take up too much room in my bugout bag.
 It’s also backlit.
 I have a backup of all my pdf’s on a USB drive as well as in my iPhone and iPad.